elisamckoy/iridescent/README.md

-# elixir
+# Iridescent
-the creation of everything
+A personal project involving the use of colour and javascript